knovator/authentication/README.md

 Require the knovators/authentication package in your composer.json and update your dependencies:

-You want to need add http logger repository in your composer.json file.
+You want to need add authentication repository in your composer.json file.

 ```"repositories": [
           {